Co-author: Nicole Barratt

-It’s a true investment, and it’s important to know what your needs are and be able to articulate that into the type of oven you’re looking for.
-You need to know whether you want electric or gas, convection or conventional, and any add-ons you desire.
-This guide should help you navigate through the daunting task of figuring out what you want from an oven.
+An oven is essential in any kitchen, but there are a whole host of different factors you need to take into consideration before making a purchase.
+An oven is a true investment, so you need to know your needs and be able to articulate them into the type of oven you’re looking for.
+Do you want electric or gas, convection or conventional, and are there any add-ons you desire?
+Our guide will help you navigate through the daunting task of figuring out what you want from an oven.

 Similar to cooktops, ovens fall under two main categories of energy sources – gas or electric.
-Gas ovens are on average quite a bit cheaper than electrical ovens of similar quality levels, although it comes with some drawbacks.
-Firstly you need a gas hook-up to connect it to.
-If you already have one in your home then its fine, if not it is a separate cost and installation to consider on top of the unit.
+Gas ovens are, on average, quite a bit cheaper to buy than electric ovens of similar quality levels, although they come with some drawbacks.
+Firstly, you’ll need a gas supply.
+If you already have gas in your home, then it’s fine; if not, gas instillation, either bottled or mains, can be costly.

-A common complaint about gas-powered ovens is that they tend to have hotspots and uneven heating throughout the oven.
-If you like baking, or have a problem with food browning, it’s important to look into whether you would like a conventional or convection oven.
+A common complaint about gas-powered ovens is that they tend to have hotspots and uneven heating.
+If you like baking, or have a problem with food browning, it’s important to look into whether you’d prefer a conventional or convection oven.
 If a gas oven is compatible with your current kitchen set-up and you’re not too fussy, then it could be the oven type for you.

-Electrical ovens work using heating elements placed on the walls of the oven.
-They tend to run at an average higher cost depending on the model and options, so they’re not the most affordable kind.
-These ovens are the most common variety produced today and tend to have a lot more options for cooking your food at the touch of a button.
+Electric ovens work using heating elements placed on the walls of the oven.
+These ovens are the most common variety and tend to have a lot more options for cooking your food at the touch of a button.
 Electric ovens are the easiest to use, easiest to clean and the easiest to achieve even cooking.
 They are also available in both convection and conventional varieties, so if an electric oven is what you’re after, there’s plenty of choice to be had.

 Conventional vs Convection

-Lastly, if you’re the kind who struggles with getting all the meal elements onto the plate at roughly the same temperature, you might want to consider a warming drawer.
-This drawer works similar to a tea cosy and is perfect for heating up plates, keeping side dishes from going cold, or preserving the perfect warmth that is freshly baked biscuits.
+If you’re the kind who struggles with getting all the meal elements onto the plate at roughly the same temperature, you might want to consider a warming drawer.
+It works similar to a tea cosy, and is perfect for heating up plates, keeping side dishes from going cold, or preserving the perfect warmth for freshly baked biscuits.

-Whether you want something basic to fulfil your weeknight needs, or want something that a professional chef would envy, there is an oven option for you.
+Whether you want an oven basic enough to fulfil your weeknight needs, or want something that a professional chef would envy, there’s an oven option for you.
 The next question is, what do you cook in it?